๐Ÿ“ฐLiterature of Journalism

 • Not time-sensitive, allowing for deeper research and more creative approaches

-Compare: Hard News vs. Soft News—hard news answers "what happened?" while soft news explores "what does it mean to be human?"
+Compare: Hard News vs. Soft News: hard news answers "what happened?" while soft news explores "what does it mean?" or "who are the people involved?"
 Both are legitimate journalism, but they serve different reader needs and use different techniques.

 Opinion and Commentary: Editorial Voice